-Triple X syndrome, also called trisomy X, is a genetic disorder that affects about 1 in 1,000 females.
+Triple X syndrome, also called trisomy X or 47,XXX, is a genetic disorder that affects about 1 in 1,000 females.
 Females normally have two X chromosomes in all cells — one X chromosome from each parent.
 In triple X syndrome, a female has three X chromosomes.

 Signs and symptoms can vary greatly among girls and women with triple X syndrome.
-Some may experience no noticeable effect.
-Others may have mild symptoms.
-Occasionally significant symptoms may occur.
-If signs and symptoms do appear, they may include varying degrees of severity or any combination of these:
+Many experience no noticeable effects or have only mild symptoms.

 - Delayed development of speech and language skills, as well as motor skills, such as sitting up and walking